ShadowSpeedrun/ShadowSX/FilesForReleases/README.txt

 2. Extract the contents to the Dolphin-x64 folder that is in the Shadow-SX folder.

-   With the files from eariler this will make this dolphin setup into a portable version which will keep settings and changes local to this version without messing with any existing dolphin settings on your computer.
+   With the files from earlier this will make this dolphin setup into a portable version which will keep settings and changes local to this version without messing with any existing dolphin settings on your computer.

 3. Within ShadowSXResources\CustomTextures, there is a folder named GUPX8P.
 Copy (not move) that folder and paste it in: Dolphin-x64\User\Load\Textures.
 This adds some custom textures that can be used to improve or customize the look of Shadow SX.